anhility/BestInSlotRedux/README.md

 ## Cool.
 Can this somehow help seeing who needs which item too?

 Yes it can!
 With the **Request BiS** panel can you automatically fetch your raids, guild members or a whisper target's BiS lists and see how many people that need an item from each boss.
 Under **Guild BiS lists** you can see all your guild members BiS lists that you have requested.
+And if you have a persons BiS list so can you see that they need that item in the ingame tooltip.
 ###### More pictures coming soon.